astral-sh/uv/docs/concepts/tools.md

 ## Tool environments

-Tools are installed into virtual environments which are created in the uv tools directory.
-When running tools with `uvx` or `uv tool run`, the virtual environments are stored in the uv cache directory and are treated as disposable.
+When running a tool with `uvx` or `uv tool run`, a virtual environment is stored in the uv cache directory and is treated as disposable.
+The environment is cached to reduce the overhead of invocations.

+When installing a tool with `uv tool install`, a virtual environment is created in the uv tools directory.

 ### Tools directory